 From Ms. Mulally (Counselor)

 College Acceptances: Continue to send Ms. Mulally copies of your college acceptance letters.
 I will send updated lists out every Friday to our SGMHS community to continue celebrating your successes.
-Please double check my updated list attached and let me know if any corrections/additions need to be made.

 College communications: Universities at this time are communicating with you via email or their portal sites with VERY IMPORTANT updates regarding admissions, admission events, and any possible changes for college decision deadlines.
 They are expecting you to be checking their forms of communications frequently.